Obituaries Peter Pool

 After his retirement in 1988, he devoted much time to researching and compiling a history of his family.
 He leaves a widow Audrey, who is also a Cornish Bard.

-In fact his secondary education was at Brickwall, Kent AP
+In fact his secondary education was at Brickwall, Sussex AP

 In fact the butcher Leslie Pascoe had found the manuscript under the bed and, having suspected its significance, called in Peter.
 AP